npalomin/sind/training.md

 <img src="https://npalomin.github.io/sind/timg/gmap.png" width="700">

 Unlike the online version it is not possible to get extra information when clicking on a place.
-Visit the Google Maps page to get additional data such as website, address, etc.
+Visit the Google Maps page to get additional data such as website, address, etc. by clicking over the places icons.

 <img src="https://npalomin.github.io/sind/timg/gmextra.png" width="700">

 #### 5.1.2 Python script

-Copy and paste the following [script](https://raw.githubusercontent.com/klakar/QGIS_resources/master/collections/Geosupportsystem/python/qgis_basemaps.py) into the bottom window of the Python Console.
+Copy and paste the following [script](https://raw.githubusercontent.com/klakar/QGIS_resources/master/collections/Geosupportsystem/python/qgis_basemaps.py) into the bottom window of the 'Python Console'.
 To open the 'Python Console' go to Plugins / Python Console  .
-Hit enter and then you can close the Python Panel to return to the full window map view.
+Hit enter and then you can close the 'Python Console' to return to the full map view.
 To load the basemap layers open the 'Browser' panel View / Panels / Browser .
 Search for __XYZ Tiles__, click on the arrow, select and drag the desired layer (e.g. OpenStreetMap Standard).
 Click/Unclick the drawings layer checkboxes to see what's underneath.

 <img src="https://npalomin.github.io/sind/timg/osm.png" width="700">